-We measure equity classified stock-based awards, including stock options, restricted stock units ("RSUs"), and restricted stock awards ("RSAs") granted to employees, directors, and non-employees based on the estimated fair values of the awards on the date of the grant.
+We measure equity classified stock-based awards, including stock options, RSUs, and RSAs granted to employees, directors, and non-employees based on the estimated fair values of the awards on the date of the grant.
 Stock-based compensation expense for awards with service-based vesting only is recognized on a straight-line basis over the requisite service period which is generally the vesting period of such awards, as a component of operating expenses within the Consolidated Statements of Income (Loss).
-For awards that include performance conditions, stock-based compensation expense is recognized on a graded vesting basis over the requisite service period.
+For awards that include performance conditions stock-based compensation expense is recognized on a graded vesting basis over the requisite service period.
 Compensation expense is not recognized until the performance condition becomes probable.
-We account for forfeitures related to these awards as they occur.